cole-h06/Verity/README.md

 - Graph structure example
 - Sketches of initial design

-The current area of research focuses on modeling source dependencies to ensure that copied information contributes less evidence than independent agreement.
+Current area of research focuses on modeling source dependencies to ensure that copied information contributes less evidence than independent agreement.